 If you have accepted that any negative labels pinned on you by your mom define you, you need to back up the shame bus.
-And every time it circles back and invites you on, you need to shout, “NOT MY RIDE!”
+And every time it circles back and invites you to get back on, you need to shout, “NOT MY RIDE!”

 If you want to change how you feel, you have to change your thoughts.
 You must choose to think on what is true about you.
 What God says is true.
 No person on this planet has the authority to assign your value.
 Not your friends.
 Not your teachers.
 Not your pastor.
 Not your boss.
 Not your parents.
 Not even YOU.

 God declared you precious and worthy and beloved the second He breathed life into you.
 Only God’s opinion of us matters.
 Don’t “own” another person’s assessment of you.
-I *know* this is really hard to not do as a child, but if you’re older, it’s time to start valuing YOU.
+Don’t let it define how you show up in life.
+I *know* this is SUPER hard not to do as a child, but if you’re a teen or adult, it’s time to start valuing yourself.

 God gave you personality quirks and talents that others might not appreciate to be used for His glory.
-Even if so far all you can see are your mistakes and bad choices and failings.
-Even if all you feel is shame.
+Even if all you can see are your mistakes and bad choices and failings.
+Even if all you can feel is shame.

 As Christine Caine, international Bible teacher, author, and anti-human trafficking activist (who herself has overcome a childhood of sexual abuse and shame), says, “The Enemy will always try to shame you in the area that God wants to use you somewhere in your future.”
 Truth?
 I think so.
 The aspects of my personality that my mother shamed me for I am definitely now using as a writer and author for His glory.